WiFi-GEN: High-Resolution Indoor Imaging from WiFi Signals Using Generative AI: Simulation and Experimental Results

 \subsection{Experimental Setup and Parameter Settings}

-\textbf{Setup}: To evaluate the efficacy of our proposed method, we conducted experiments within a confined space of 3 $\times$ 3 m$^2$, outfitted with 20 WiFi nodes.
-These nodes, operating at a frequency of 2.4GHz, were positioned along the perimeter of the room, equidistant from each other.
-During testing, a singular node would transmit signals while the remaining 19 nodes functioned as receivers, measuring the received signal strength.
-Consequently, this setup generated a data matrix with dimensions of 19 $\times$ 20 for each measurement.
-The objective of our algorithm is to accurately reconstruct the room's original environment, with the Domain of Interest (DoI) corresponding to the full area of 3 $\times$ 3 m$^2$.
-The intended outcome of this reconstruction process is a binary image with a resolution of 256 $\times$ 256 pixels, effectively delineating the contours of objects within the indoor space.
+\textbf{Setup}: To evaluate the proposed method, experiments were conducted in a $3 \times 3$ m$^2$ indoor area equipped with 20 WiFi nodes operating at 2.4\,GHz.
+The nodes were evenly placed along the room perimeter; one acted as the transmitter while the remaining 19 served as receivers, producing a $19 \times 20$ signal strength matrix per measurement.
+The algorithm aims to reconstruct the entire area (Domain of Interest) as a $256 \times 256$ binary image, delineating object contours within the space.

 We used a simulation program to generate datasets for training and evaluating our generative models, creating image-WiFi measurement pairs for diverse scenario analysis.
 These results are in section \ref{sec:simulation}.
 Additionally, real-world tests with 20 ADALM-PLUTO radios in a lab setting, akin to the study in \cite{deshmukh2022physics} but with fewer WiFi nodes, further validated our method.
 Details on these physical experiments are in section \ref{sec:measurements}.